mibur1/psy111/book/statistics/3_Logistic_Reg/2_Model_evaluation.md

 print("\nAccuracy:", accuracy)
 ```

-An accuracy of 77% indicates the that the model correctly predicts the outcome for about 77% of the children in our data.
-This suggests that the model peforms reasonably well, altough it still misclassifies some cases.
+An accuracy of 77% indicates that the model correctly predicts the outcome for about 77% of the children in our data.
+This suggests that the model performs reasonably well, although it still misclassifies some cases.
 For a more detailed investigation, a confusion matrix is a useful way to visualize the prediction accuracy:

 ```{code-cell} ipython3
 from sklearn.metrics import confusion_matrix, classification_report